THIS DAWN — President Bola Ahmed Tinubu will depart Abuja on Monday, January 26, on a state visit to the Republic of Türkiye.

 Nigeria–Türkiye Business Forum Planned

-A Nigeria–Türkiye Business Forum will also be held during the visit, bringing together investors and business leaders from both countries to explore investment opportunities and strengthen private-sector partnerships.
+The forum will bring together investors and business leaders from both countries to explore investment opportunities and strengthen private-sector partnerships.

 Key Members of Presidential Delegation